intuition-dev/mbToolBelt/readme.md

       // optionaly, you can interact w/ element let c = document.getElementById('c1')
-      c.setViewModel(null)
    })
 ```

 It loads an event system, you can use any event system you like, I used: https://github.com/intuition-dev/mbToolBelt/tree/master/eventFlux, but you can use CustomEvent() or anything else
 The purpose of the event system is to communicate bettween layers and components in any simple and reliable way.

-We also can optionally call function on the component, here I use setViewModel method I put in the component.

 So I hope it shows that Custom Elements are easy to use.